thomaspinckney3/cs4501/Project2.md

 Command specifies the command that will be run when the container starts up.
 In this case it will start the mod_wsgi server.

-Also note if you NEED to relatvie path in your docker compose file or it won't work on our machine.
-When you use relative path, you are addressing path from docker-compose.yml's perpective.
+Also note you NEED to use relatvie paths in your docker compose file or it won't work on our machines.
+When you use relative path, keep in mind you are addressing path from docker-compose.yml's perpective.

 Now that we've got this, save docker-compose.yml.
 Having Compose create and run our container is as simple as running